Missed Fracture Compensation Claims Guide

 A fracture is a crack or a break to a bone.
 It could be only partial, or it could be a complete break.
 The bone has the ability to heal itself, but it could be very important to get the right treatment to allow the bone to be kept in the right position to heal correctly.

 Fractures could be caused by any number of incidents, from car crashes to falling down, to stress on the area or being struck by something.
 Basically, anything that puts a certain amount of pressure on a bone could cause it to fracture or break.

 A fracture could be open – where there is an open wound – or closed, where the skin covers the break or fracture.
 Now, a fracture could also be displaced – where the bone is out of position – or non-displaced where the bone is not out of position.

 There are also different descriptions to different types of bone fracture that could include:

 Different fractures have different names.
 A missed scaphoid fracture would be one that was in the wrist.
-A missed monteggia fracture would also be in the forearm, as well as a missed Colles’ fracture, which would also be one in the forearm.
-A missed maisonneuve fracture would be one in the fibula, while a missed orbital fracture would be the bone in the eye socket.
-Missed occult fractures are those that are said to be hidden.
-Others might be referred to by the part of the body they occur in, such as:
+Now, a missed monteggia fracture would also be in the forearm.
+As would a missed Colles’ fracture, which would also be one in the forearm.
+A missed maisonneuve fracture would be one in the fibula.
+And a missed orbital fracture would be the bone in the eye socket.
+Missed occult fractures are hidden, and are an example of injuries resulting in missed fracture claims.
+Others may refer to the part of the body they occur in, such as:

 There are certain ways in which fractures could be missed, whether these are missed fractures at the emergency department or commonly missed pediatric fractures that could be seen in a children’s unit.
+They could include cases of NHS missed fractures and hospital missed fractures.
 Whether the reason for your missed fracture claim is listed here or not, we could still be able to assist with your missed broken bone claim.